 Now, in any normal world, a situation like the one I’ve outlined above would herald the downfall of traditional media.
 Alas, Japan is by no means a conventional market.
-Even in 2020, legacy outlets like newspapers and TV continue to command high levels of influence.
+Even in 2020, legacy outlets like newspapers and TV continue to command high levels of influence (which is why PR agencies in Japan suggest them).
 While it is true that people are paying more attention to digital media, Japanese society as a whole continues to put traditional channels on a pedestal.
 This creates the rather odd situation where print and TV outlets occupy the highest echelons of trust at the very same time as their audience starts to dwindle.
 Additionally, since Japanese culture tends to defer to authority, not being covered by the venerable legacy outlets means that your product will be perceived as not being up to snuff.

 This presents a problem for those looking to break into the Japanese market.
 On the one hand, everyone is addicted to their cellphones and spending all their time within just a handful of apps.
 At the same time though, a dearth of legacy media coverage will only lead to your brand being perceived as something that society has yet to vet.
 Generally speaking, the Japanese public knows just how stringent the media is when it comes to covering products and services.
 Therefore, getting exposure in print or TV media is a proxy for credibility.
 Without it, you’ll forever be operating on the fringes of society as a brand that has yet to be welcomed by Japan.